Out of Gas (Firefly): Synopsis

 The Serenity is en-route to Greenleaf, with the crew assembled in the kitchen to celebrate Simon's birthday.
 Suddenly, the ship's compression coil blows out, disabling the engine and critically injuring Zoe.
 With the engine offline, the main life support system has no power, and Kaylee soon reports to Mal that the backup system was disabled by either the explosion or the ensuing fire.
 With only a few hours of oxygen left, Mal orders the crew to divide into two groups and head off in opposite directions in the Serenitys two shuttles, while he stays behind with the ship in case someone picks up their distress signal.

 Hours later, a salvage ship arrives and makes contact with Mal.
-He offers to trade the captain anything in the cargo hold for a new catalyzer, but the salvagers shoot Mal in the chest and attempt to commandeer the Serenity for scrap.
-Mal is able to pull a hidden gun, and forces the salvagers to drop the catalyzer and leave the ship.
-Despite outnumbering him, they comply and promptly depart.
+He offers to trade the captain anything in the cargo hold for a new catalyzer, but the salvagers shoot Mal in the stomach and attempt to commandeer the Serenity for scrap.
+Mal is able to pull a hidden gun and forces the salvagers to drop the catalyzer and leave the ship.
 Bleeding from a stomach wound and on the verge of passing out, Mal manages to get the new catalyzer installed and restarts the engine just as the ship's oxygen runs out.
 He then staggers up to the bridge, but falls unconscious before he can recall the shuttles.

 He wakes up in the infirmary, surrounded by the rest of the crew while Wash is hooked up to him as part of a blood transfusion.
 A supine but conscious Zoe welcomes him back.
 She reveals that she ordered the crew to return to Serenity when she regained consciousness, against Mal's orders.
 Mal thanks her for disobeying him and falls back asleep, though not before asking Shepherd Book to assure him that the crew will still be there when he wakes back up.